colemanbroad/fisheye/notes.md

 And most impressively, the top-rated divisons look very convincing! `res048` (top 64) `res049`.

 We can volume render the division channel from timepoint 10 (2nd to last) and clearly see one large, single cell in a metaphase state `res050`.
+While `res051` shows four divisions with time moving from left to right.

 # sc008 -- segmentation AND tracking